pranavpeter2050/lara-poc-april/README.md

 </body>
 ```

-- Created a folder called `components`.
-Inside this new folder, create a vue file, lets name this `Main.vue`.
+- Created a folder called `layouts`.
+Inside this new folder, create a vue file, lets name this `main.vue`.
 Fill it with the following code.

 ```javascript
 <template>